The broad objectives of the Lib Dem finance proposals are to make banks smaller, encourage them to lend and help local businesses access capital.

 There is a clear need to explore alternative models of corporate and public sector ownership / governance.
 The three main parties all support some form of greater mutualisation, and the specific Lib Dem proposal of starting with Northern Rock is a good one.
 Tough to analyse in detail until the first few test cases are implemented, but there is no disputing the value of thinking carefully about the approach.

 Verdict: The Left should be encouraged by what are fundamentally progressive, innovative and differentiated policies on financial reform and the economy.
 Whether the Lib Dems have the experience and capabilities to implement their ideas is another question – but their increasingly prominent contribution to the debate is welcome.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.